tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

     - Signature - used to verify the LeaseSet.

 #### Floodfill Routers
-Special routers, referred to as *floodfill routers*, are responsible for storing the netDb.
+Special routers, referred to as *floodfill routers*, are responsible for storing the NetDB.
 Participation in the floodfill pool can either be automatic or manual.
 Automatic participation occurs whenever the number of floodfill routers drops below a certain threshold, which is currently 6% of all nodes in the network ([[6]], [[7]]).
 When this happens, a node is selected to participate as a floodfill router based on criteria such as uptime and bandwidth.
 It should be noted that approximately 95% of floodfill routers are automatic [[8]].
-The netDb is stored in a DHT format within the floodfill routers.
+The NetDB is stored in a DHT format within the floodfill routers.
 A resource is requested from the floodfill router considered to be closest to that key.
 To have a higher success rate on a lookup, the client is able to iteratively look up the key.
 This means that the lookup continues with the next-closest peer should the initial lookup request fail.